Missouri officers accused of assaulting black woman, son

 At the Sam's Club, Derek Gray purchased a 65-inch Sony Bravia flat-screen TV for his mother, along with other items, Stroth said.
 When they got to his SUV they realized everything wouldn’t fit, so Derek Gray asked the store to hold the TV until he could return later and pick it up.

 The trouble began when he went back to the store.
 At first, the lawsuit said, someone at the store expressed suspicion that Gray was trying to steal the TV.
-A store employee interceded and confirmed that Gray had purchased it and was there to pick it up.
+A store employee interceded and confirmed that Gray had paid for the TV and was there to pick it up.

 Still, a Des Peres officer who was in the store followed Gray to the SUV and accused him of theft before being told by an employee that Gray had bought the TV, the lawsuit said.